carmentubbesing/drought_tree_carbon/README.md

 4. Run all lines of code in `GET_RESULTS.R` and wait a few minutes (up to an hour for large shapefiles).

-5. Your results will appear as a table in a .csv file in the Results folder.
+5. Your results will appear as a table (.csv file) and map (.jpeg) in the Results folder.